Private ESP

 3. A unique ID will always be passed in custom data: TrackerId in case of email.

 4. Body of the POST request will be in JSON format.
+AMP emails can also be sent, check the Request format in subsequent section.

 5. Response for the message request should be passed in the predefined format shown below.